KurtStieby/ReimbursementCalculation/README.md

 exe included.

-From the root of the repo, can use command:
+From the root of the repo, can run by using command:

 dotnet run --project .\ReimbursementCalculation\ReimbursementCalculation.csproj